jpvantassel/bash-course/README.md

 ## About

-This course covers a number of introductory topics related to Bash (the Bourne Again SHell) and the Linux shell.
-This course is not meant to be exhaustive in its coverage of all topics nor in its coverage of any of the given topics, but rather attempts to provide the basic information for novice users to become moderately proficient at navigating the shell and performing basic tasks efficiently through the command line and scripting.
+This course covers a number of introductory topics related to the Bourne Again SHell (Bash).
+This course does not claim to be exhaustive in its coverage of topics related to Bash nor does it assert that its coverage on any particular topic is exhaustive.
+Rather, this course's purpose is to provide basic information to novice users, such that they can become moderately proficient at navigating the Bash shell.

 All the best,